eclipse-vertx/vert.x/new/core_manual_js.md

 The client trust store is just a standard Java key store, the same as the key stores on the server side.
 The client trustore location is set by using the function `setTrustStorePath` on the `NetClient`.
 If a server presents a certificate during connection which is not in the client trust store, the connection attempt will not succeed.

-If the server requires that client authentication is required then the client must present its own certificate to the server when connecting.
+If the server requires client authentication then the client must present its own certificate to the server when connecting.
 This certificate should reside in the client key store.
 Again its just a regular Java key store.
 The client keystore location is set by using the function `setKeyStorePath` on the `NetClient`.

 To configure a client to trust all server certificates (dangerous):